Want to volunteer with us?

 Please view our Volunteer Eligibility requirements HERE

-We require all prospective volunteers to attend a compulsory induction workshop prior to becoming active volunteers with our organisation.
-The induction will tell you more about what we do and the impact of your volunteering efforts plus introduce the skills involved with running health education sessions.
-If you are an eligible healthcare professional volunteer and would like to join our volunteering team in providing health education sessions to communities from migrant, refugee and asylum seeker background, please register to attend our next induction workshop below.
+If you are an eligible healthcare professional volunteer and would like to join our volunteering team in providing health education sessions to communities from migrant, refugee and asylum seeker background, please register to attend our next volunteer training below.

 You will learn about our organisation The Water Well Project and what we’re about, how you can contribute as a healthcare professional facilitator and some tips around how to facilitate interactive education and work effectively with an interpreter.